ajgalle1/etch-a-sketch/README.md

 # etch-a-sketch
 A project to use vanilla Javascript, CSS3, HTML5 to make a toy.
+Task from The Odin Project.